catalyst-cooperative/pudl/docs/dev/settings_files.rst

 .. note::

-    We strongly recommend leaving the arguments that specify which database tables are generated unchanged -- i.e. always include all of the tables, as many analyses require data from multiple tables, and removing a few tables doesn't change how long the ETL process takes by much.
+    We strongly recommend leaving the arguments that specify which database tables are generated unchanged -- i.e. always include all of the tables;
+    many analyses require data from multiple tables, and removing a few tables doesn't change how long the ETL process takes by much.

-Dataset ETL parameters (like years, states, tables), will only register if they are a part of the correct dataset.
+Dataset ETL parameters (like years, states, tables) will only register if they are a part of the correct dataset.
 If you put some FERC Form 1 ETL parameter in an EIA dataset specification, FERC Form 1 will not be loaded as a part of that dataset.
 For an exhaustive listing of the available parameters, see the